 Dreaming of a unique elopement?
 I want to hear about it!
 I had a blast photographing a lovely couple, Victoria & Jim, for their unique ski lift elopement in Vail - and for some more inspiration, check out these photos from a gorgeous intimate Vail elopement!

 Distance from DIA: About 230 miles.

-Maroon Bells Amphitheater, with views of Aspen, is a picture-perfect and popular Colorado elopement location.
+Maroon Bells Amphitheater, with views of Aspen, is picture-perfect, and one of the best places to elope in Colorado.